PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndSampler.rst

 One of the most useful applications for PsyNeuLink is the design of models that include control processes.
 XXX USER DEFINED FUNCTIONS
 XXX CONTROL (STROOP)
-XXX HETEROGENOUS TYPES: ADD DECISION MAKING USING DDM XXX LEARNING:  USING RL AND BP
+XXX HETEROGENOUS TYPES: ADD DECISION MAKING USING DDM;  FitzHugh-Nagumo Mechanism XXX LEARNING:  USING RL AND BP
 XXX NESTED COMPOSITIONS: AUTODIFF
 XXX COMPILATION